4wayhandshake/4wayhandshake.github.io/content/walkthrough/busqueda.md

 - **root / jI86kGUuj87guWr3RyF**
 - **gitea / yuiu1hoiu4i5ho1uh**

-Hopefully, I can log in to the mysql database, and leak the flag using a file read from within, with something like `SELECT LOAD_FILE("/root/root.txt")` :crossed_fingers:
+Hopefully, I can log in to the mysql database, and leak the flag using a file read from within, with something like `SELECT LOAD_FILE("/root/root.txt")` 🤞

 ![mysql no login](mysql%20no%20login.png)

-:sweat: Bummer.
+😓 Bummer.
 Can't connect to mysql.
 I don't think it's a matter of bad credentials...
 I'm not sure why.

 Perhaps those credentials are just a distraction, but it's also possible they are re-used somewhere.
 First, I'll try SSH: